Yakovlev Yak-23

-The Yakovlev Yak-23 (Яковлев Як-23; USAF/DoD reporting name Type 28, NATO reporting name Flora) was an early Soviet jet fighter with a straight wing.
+The Yakovlev Yak-23 (Яковлев Як-23; USAF/DoD reporting name Type 28, NATO reporting name Flora) is an early Soviet jet fighter with a straight wing.
 It was developed from the Yak-17 in the late 1940s and used a reverse-engineered copy of a British engine.
 It was not built in large numbers as it was inferior in performance to the swept-wing Mikoyan-Gurevich MiG-15.
 Many Yak-23s were exported to the Warsaw Pact nations and remained in service for most of the 1950s, although some were still in use a decade later.

 Development and description

 On 11 March 1947, the Council of People's Commissars ordered several design bureaux (OKB), including that of Alexander Yakovlev, to develop a single-seat, straight-winged jet fighter to be equipped with a single British Rolls-Royce Nene or Rolls-Royce Derwent turbojet engine.
 The aircraft should have a maximum speed of 950 km/h at sea level and a speed of 1000 km/h at an altitude of 5000 m.
 It should be able to climb to that altitude in 3.5 minutes or less and should have a maximum range of no less than 1200 km.
 Alexander Yakovlev decided to develop two designs, the Yakovlev Yak-25 in accordance with the Ministry's order and a lightweight, more agile aircraft (the Yak-23) in the hopes that one or the other would win an order from the Ministry.
 Yakovlev's decision was a risky one as it could be construed as unauthorized use of state monies if discovered, which could have landed Yakovlev in a lot of trouble.